demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

 # Enemy Sound Fixes
 Fixes numerous issues with missing sound effects, or SFX playing when they shouldn't.
 Using [LCMaxSoundsFix](https://thunderstore.io/c/lethal-company/p/Hardy/LCMaxSoundsFix/) in addition to this mod is *highly* recommended, but not required.
-- Players
+- Brackens
-  - Fixed fall damage not playing its special sound effect unless you crash with a jetpack
-  - Fixed overlapping hit sound when attacked with shovel/knife
+  - Fixed hit sound being interrupted by death animation
 - Snare fleas
   - Fixed shrieking when hitting its dead body
   - Fixed chasing "footsteps" and suffocation noises not looping